slightech/MYNT-EYE-VIORB-Sample/README.md

 ./build.sh
 ```
 ## Get image calibration parameters
-Assume that the left eye of the mynteye camera is used with imu.Through the GetIntrinsics() and GetExtrinsics() function of the [MYNT-EYE-S-SDK][] API, you can get the image calibration parameters of the currently open device,follow the steps
+Assume that the left eye of the mynteye camera is used with imu.
+You can get the image calibration parameters of the currently open device,follow the steps
 ```
 cd MYNT-EYE-D-SDK
-./samples/_output/bin/tutorials/get_img_params
+./samples/_output/bin/get_img_params
 ```
 After running the above type, pinhole's distortion_parameters and projection_parameters is obtained , and then update to `<MYNT-EYE-VIORB-Sample>/config/mynteye.yaml`.